-Pepperwood is grateful to be partnered with local tribal elders through our Native Advisory Council.
-Council members provide important insights into cultural and land management practices that inform our research and education programs.
-They bring with them a legacy of environmental stewardship that stretches back for millennia, and share Traditional Ecological Knowledge that is just as relevant—and perhaps even more critical—today as it was a thousand years ago.
+Pepperwood is grateful to be partnered with local tribal leaders through our Native Advisory Council.
+Council members provide important insights into cultural and land stewardship practices that inform our research and education programs.
+The Council brings with them a legacy of environmental stewardship that stretches back for millennia, and share traditional ecological knowledge (TEK) that is just as relevant – and perhaps even more critical – today as it was a thousand years ago.

-The purpose of our Native Advisory Council is to foster open communication between Pepperwood and local indigenous communities, to ensure appropriate management of cultural resources on-site, and to foster collaborative projects that advance mutual program goals.
+The purpose of our Native Advisory Council is to foster open communication between Pepperwood and local Indigenous communities, to ensure appropriate stewardship of cultural resources on-site, and to foster collaborative projects that advance mutual goals.

 Native Advisory Council Work at Pepperwood

 - Advising on the stewardship of cultural resources on site

-- Integrating traditional ecological knowledge into the adaptive management of the preserve
+- Integrating traditional ecological knowledge into the adaptive management of the reserve

 - Hosting local native community members in educational events and cultural celebrations